 How Is Heart Failure Treated?

-Today there are more options available to treat heart failure than ever before.
-Regular medications and lifestyle changes coupled with careful monitoring is the first line of treatment.
+There are multiple options for treating heart failure.
+Regular medications and lifestyle changes coupled with careful monitoring make up the first line of treatment.
 As the condition progresses, centers specializing in the treatment of heart failure can offer more advanced treatment options, such as surgery.

 What Drugs Are Used to Treat Heart Failure?